 Occasionally, patients need a crown replacement when a crown becomes damaged.
 A crown may become dented or chipped while eating hard foods, for example.
 A crown can also fall off.
 If your crown falls off, take it to the dentist with you.
 Sometimes the dentist can put the crown back on.
 A crown with damage, however, may not fit well over your tooth.
 If you need a new crown, the dentist takes another impression and orders a new one.
 Visit a dental center in Houston, TX 77027 if you damage or lose a crown.

-Dental crowns need replacing when they break or fall off.
+The dental crown near me needs replacing when they break or fall off.
 Most patients notice quickly when damage happens.
 The crown may feel loose or irritate your mouth.
 Call your dentist to have it evaluated immediately.

-Paying for a Tooth Crown Procedure
+Paying for a Dental Crown Procedure

 If you have sudden damage, such as an injury, you may have concerns about paying for your crown.
 Check with your insurance to find out you have coverage for the procedure.
 Your dentist can show proof you need the crown for medical reasons, as insurance often denies charges for cosmetic work.
 Many dental offices also offer self-pay discounts and payment plans.
 If you need emergency tooth repair, you may need to speak with the financial department at the dental office about your budget.